 Figure 3.7.
 Plots of the S-C distance over time.
-A and B denotes the BTK monomer bound by the inhibitor while the number in front refers to the identity of the inhibitor.
+A and B denote which BTK monomer each inhibitor is bound to while the number in front refers to the identity of the inhibitor.

 CONCLUSIONS AND FUTURE DIRECTIONS

 Conclusions